libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius was born from my obsession with AI and my philosophical contemplations on the balance between free will and determinism.
 While I do believe that free will is an inherent attribute of all individuals, I do not believe that the average person has spent the time to individuate or learn how to serve their "true self".
 Consequently, they become susceptible to external influences and can be easily swayed.
 Often, decisions perceived as self-directed are inadvertently shaped by external stimuli or past information.
 Building on this perspective, I posit that a representation of the human cognitive process can be constructed through the meticulous extraction and synthesis of diverse memory modalities.
 While such a system might not achieve "consciousness" in the traditional sense, I believe it can emulate human cognitive performance to a significant degree.
 Once sufficient memories have been extracted, my hope is to be able to create an  Artificial "Atman" or "True Self"  that can be used as a control method for Autonomous operation and as a way to orchestrate smaller, less complex agents.
+This is where the name Aetherius comes from.  "αἰθήρ" or "Aether", the supposed fifth element or quintessence in ancient philosophical thought that is unseen, yet permeates all.
+And "ius" the latin suffix for "pertaining to" or "derived from".
+An Ai Assistant derived from the Aether of the collective consiousness.

 Aetherius is an ongoing research project, expect there to be bugs and for things to constantly change.